 At EICC we take your privacy seriously and are committed to protecting your personal information and to being transparent about what personal information we process.

 Personal data refers to any information that tells us something about you or that we can link to you.
 This may include your name, address, date of birth etc. Processing refers to anything that we do with this data, such as: collecting; recording; storing; amending; using; disclosing or; deleting it.
+Personal data also includes technical information generated when you interact with our website or digital platforms, such as device identifiers, browsing activity, preferences and online behaviour patterns.

 This privacy notice explains how EICC collects, uses and stores personal information about you that we obtain when you use our website or in the course of any direct contact that you have with us.
 It also describes: why the Company needs that information; what the Company does with the information and; what rights individuals have in respect of their data that we hold.
+This notice also explains how we use certain modern technologies including artificial intelligence tools, automated processing, online analytics and cookie-based tracking where applicable.

 Why we hold your personal data